-A pre-expedition preparatory program designed to help get students into an Arctic mindset is available on the Students on Ice website at www.studentsonice.com under the Education Program's Arctic section.
-This program is web-accessible and self-directed in nature.
+A pre-expedition preparatory program designed to help get you into an Arctic mindset is available on the Students on Ice website at www.studentsonice.com under the Education Program section.
+This program is web-delivered and independent in nature.

-Prior to the expedition, students are also encouraged to do as much reading and research as possible.
-This site has some excellent resources to help get students started, as well as a suggested reading list.
-Be sure to check out many of the web-links listed on this site and the stories, announcements and links posted to SOI's Blog.
+Prior to the expedition, you are also encouraged to do as much reading and research as possible.
+Within this expedition manual are some excellent resources that have been provided by our numerous sponsors to help get you started, as well as a suggested reading list.
+Be sure to check out many of the web-links listed on the SOI site.
 Begin familiarizing yourself with the many issues facing the Arctic.
 Some specific questions to consider include:

 - Examine the impacts of climate change on the human communities and natural ecosystems of the Arctic.

 - What is being done by the eight circumpolar nations in regards to fostering a greater global awareness of the impacts of climate change on the North?